joebrew/nepal/README.md

-# nepal

-The goal of nepal is to ...
+# nepal: The R package of the Nepal DrOTS team

 ## Installation

-You can install nepal from github with:
+You can install `nepal` from github with:

 ``` r